larsond513/CEDS/README.md

 ## Background
 Stress is a condition of the mind-body interaction [(McEwen, 2006)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3181832/).
 The body responds to almost any event or challenge by releasing chemical mediators -e.g., catecholamines that increase heart rate and blood pressure -that help us cope with the situation.
 However, prolonged stress leads to latent vulnerabilities.
 At the theoretical level, most prevailing models of developmental psychopathology recognize the potential importance of psychosocial stress in the aetiology and maintenance of both internalizing and externalizing disorders in youth [(McMahon et al., 2003)](https://cdn.vanderbilt.edu/vu-my/wp-content/uploads/sites/2804/2019/04/14195723/McMahon-et-al-2003-J-of-Child-Psychology-and-Psychiatry.pdf).

-Therefore, this study aimed to study the impact of children's coping strategies on their stress recovery, represented by `Blood Pressure`.
+Therefore, this study aimed to study the impact of children's coping strategies on their stress recovery, represented by `Blood Pressure`, `Heart Rate` and `Cortisol Level`.

 ## Dataset
 Data used in this study is a subset of the CEDS data, which can be found on [UK Data Service ](https://reshare.ukdataservice.ac.uk/851918/).
 The sample included 400 children (49% female, 51% male) who participated in the Children's Experiences and Development Study (CEDS), conducted from 2009 through 2011 in England.
 CEDS children were born between 1999 and 2001 and were initially assessed as part of a separate study of over 6,000 families when they were three years old.